4XDigital/four-x-integration-samples/README.md

 #### 💡 Security Notes (Important)

-- **Store the Secret Key securely and use it only on your backend.
-Never expose it in frontend code**
 - **All API requests and embedded components must use HTTPS.
 Requests over HTTP will be rejected**

 ### 4. Create Seller